 - Investigating the mechanisms underlying photoreceptor cell death in models of retinal disease

 - Investigating the role of the innate immune system in regulating angiogenesis

-- Analyzing gene expression of the macrophage transcriptome and the effects of aging
+- Analyzing the macrophage transcriptome and its effects on aging

 - Examining the mechanisms responsible for changes in macrophage cell metabolism that may contribute to blinding diseases of the eye

 - Using tissue specific deletion of soluble and membrane expressed molecular activators of myeloid cell function in order to define the role of these cells in regulating post-developmental angiogenesis and retinal photoreceptor cell demise

 - Elucidating the role of resident microglia in retinal pathologies

 - Examining circadian rhythm in retinal immune cells

 - Studying the role of senescence and physiologic aging and their contribution to age-associated eye diseases